durand-daubin/DEMAND/Theme-1/Dinner_Hunting/DEMAND_Book_Ch_Dinner.md

 Weekday lunch:

-Table: Weighted proportion of episodes coded as weekday lunch as a main activity
+Table: UK: Weighted proportion of episodes coded as weekday lunch as a main activity

  Survey   % episodes   2.5%   97.5%
 -------  -----------  -----  ------